johowoo/FitnessAPP/README.md

 ### bugs to be fixed
 * sets of cardio
 * each library can not be empty(add problems);
-* transparency in PhotoModal
 * adjust to different smartphones (iPhone 8 ...
 Android)

 ### new functions
-* update library once adding new exercise to specific category
 * change UI of the ExerciseList

-* change ranks in currentWorkout
+* change ranks in currentWorkout  ？？？
 * select month & year in calendar //calendar
 * back to today in calendar   //calendar
 * finish & congrats page